Osimhen ignores Mikel Obi's advice, begin talks with club he was warned against

 According to renowned transfer insider Fabrizio Romano, Osimhen remains a top target for Al Hilal.

-On Wednesday, Fabrizio confirmed via X (formerly Twitter) that talks are ongoing and progressing steadily.
+On Wednesday, Fabrizio confirmed via X that talks are ongoing and progressing steadily.

 The club is reportedly prepared to meet Osimhen’s €75 million release clause, putting them in pole position ahead of European rivals.